Banner: What's in demand?

 Manufacturing

-Employment also remained steady in manufacturing in January.
+Employment also remained steady in manufacturing in March.
 The manufacturing industry includes jobs that produce products and equipment—from commercial products such as concrete, metals, chemicals, and machinery, to personal products like computers, clothing, toys, and food and beverages.
 Customer demand for products continues to rise, so new jobs may be more likely here in the coming months as manufacturing plants begin producing more products.

 Learn more about manufacturing in this overview video of the manufacturing industry or explore manufacturing careers.